Willed Body FAQs

 By making a permanent body donation to the WBP, you allow the WBP to retain part of your body.
 On occasion, an organ or body part may be exceptionally useful for teaching or research purposes and it is desirable to preserve and retain it permanently for future education.
 The remainder of your body will be cremated, with cremains being scattered at sea, or returned based on your request.
 We highly recommend choosing ‘Yes’, as it allows our program more flexibility in placing you in the teaching/research program best for you.

-Should your death occur on the US Mainland, Canada, or Puerto Rico, the nearest medical school may accept your donation to a Willed Body Program as stated by the Uniform Anatomical Gift Act.
+Should your death occur on the US Mainland, Canada, or Puerto Rico, the nearest medical school may (your NOK should notify the medical school of your enrollment at JABSOM and be prepared to complete that institutions donation documents) accept your donation to a Willed Body Program as stated by the Uniform Anatomical Gift Act.
 You should notify your Next-of-Kin (NOK) or responsible person if you desire this option.
 If you are adamant to donate to JABSOM WBP, please contact us as soon as possible for important instructions.
 The donated body must be prepared for shipment to Oahu by a mortuary.
 Thus, the family or the estate must cover mortuary and airport transportation costs to Honolulu.
 As prices may vary, we recommend all our Donors contact their local mortuaries for the current price listings.
+Mortuaries in the United States are required by law to provide pricing information on request.
 Once the Donor has arrived at the Honolulu Airport, we will arrange transportation to the School of Medicine.

 Yes.
 The WBP is appreciative of tax-deductible donations.
 Family and friends of Donors wishing to make a monetary donation in memory of their loved one may make a donation to the Willed Body Program via UH Foundation.
-For further information, please call 808-692-1445 or email wbdonor@hawaii.edu
+Monetary donations are used for the Annual Memorial Service and for improvements in our Anatomy lab.
+For further information, please call 808-692-1445 or email wbdonor@hawaii.edu.

 The WBP can submit a free basic Obituary Notice on your behalf to the Honolulu Star-Advertiser (HSA).
 A template from the HSA will be provided to you upon request.
 However, if family would like something more in depth, then they may do so by contacting the Honolulu Star-Advertiser’s Legal Ads Department directly at 808-529-4344.
 We can also verify your death for your loved ones with other newspaper organizations if needed.